Arrow (symbol): Main usage

-In mathematics and physics
+In mathematics and sciences

 Upward arrows are often used to indicate an increase in a numerical value, and downward arrows indicate a decrease.

 In mathematical logic, a right-facing arrow indicates material conditional, and a left-right (bidirectional) arrow indicates if and only if, an upwards arrow indicates the NAND operator (negation of conjunction), an downwards arrow indicates the NOR operator (negation of disjunction).

 Use of arrow symbols in mathematical notation developed in the first half of the 20th century.

 David Hilbert in 1922 introduced the arrow symbol representing logical implication.

 The double-headed arrow representing logical equivalence was introduced by Albrecht Becker in Die Aristotelische Theorie der Möglichkeitsschlüsse, Berlin, 1933.

 Knuth's up-arrow notation uses multiple up arrows, such as ⇈, for iterated, or repeated, exponentiation (tetration).

 The quantum theory of electron spin uses either upward or downward arrows.

 A vector may be denoted with an overhead arrow, such as in $\vec{x}$ or $\stackrel \longrightarrow{AB}$.

+Some computer programming languages, like Haskell, use arrows (typed as ->) to denote a type class.

+In chemistry, arrows indicate a chemical reaction.
+For example, 2H_{2} + O_{2} → 2H_{2}O shows that hydrogen and oxygen react to produce water.